Soldier kills 20 in firing northeast of Thailand - The Media Times

 “It was scary because I could hear random gunshots … we waited a long time for the police to come and help us, many hours.”
 Suvanarat Jirattanasakul, 27, said, her voice trembling as it came out.

+Some barrage of machine guns could be heard from inside the mall just after 2.40am (1940 GMT), and Reuters photographer Athit Perawongmetha saw two injured members of the security force being pulled out.

+The alleged shooter was identified by police as 32-year-old Jakrapanth Thomma.
+During the attack he posted “Death is inevitable for everyone” on his Facebook page and later asked “Should I give up?”

-The soldier opened fire in several places, first in a house and then at an army base, before heading to the shopping center in Nakhon Ratchasima, which is about 250km (155 miles) from the capital Bangkok, police said.
+The attack began around 03:00. local time, when the suspect opened fire on a house.
+He was later transferred to a military base before moving to the Nakhon Ratchasima shopping center, which is about 250km (155 miles) from the capital Bangkok, police said.

 Local media showed footage of the soldier exiting a car in front of the mall and shooting a series of shots as people fled to cover.